mzattera/v4j/docs/010/index.md

   * First line in paragraph - first lines of paragraphs are compared with the rest of the text.
   * Last line in paragraph - last lines of paragraphs are compared with the rest of the text.
   * First letter in a line - initial character of first token in a line is compared with initial characters of all other tokens.
+    For reasons that will be clearer later, the first line of each paragraph (thus the first token) is ignored.
   * Last letter in a line - final character of last token in a line is compared with last characters of all other tokens.

 The results are shown in the below table[{1}](#Note1)[{2}](#Note2):

 ![Summary table of anomalies in char distribution](images/SummaryTable.PNG)

 As a test, experiments have been repeated with a shuffled version of the Voynich where the layout (number of tokens in each line) has been preserved but tokens were shuffled around randomly, and the anomalies in distribution disappeared.

 # Considerations and Previous Works

 ## (Pedestalled) Gallows

-Before analyzing the above result, I want to discuss the distribution of "gallows" characters ('p', 't', 'k', 'f', 'P', 'T', 'K', 'F').
+Before analyzing the above results, I want to discuss the distribution of "gallows" characters ('p', 't', 'k', 'f', 'P', 'T', 'K', 'F').
 For the purpose, I have prepared the following set of tables[{3}](#Note3)[{4}](#Note4);
-all tables have been prepared using the majority transliteration of the Voynich, using the Slot alphabet [see v4j README](https://github.com/mzattera/v4j#ivtff).
+all tables have been prepared using the majority transliteration of the Voynich, using the Slot alphabet ([see v4j README](https://github.com/mzattera/v4j#ivtff)).
 The analysis has been done by splitting the text in [clusters](../003) and then considering different parts the text:

   * First Word of a Paragraph